“So who did your psychic paper say you were in order

 He could see the man she meant reflected in the glass.
 He stood some ten

 metres away.
-He looked no different from any other tourist.
-But he apparently
+He looked no different from any other tourist, but he apparently

 had no interest in the views others had queued up to two hours to get